InanoKnowles/Project4/README.md

 ## MermaidTail (Scrapped that)

-- Flappy Bird but....underwater with a mermaid!!!
+- Flappy Bird but....Underwater with a mermaid!!!